impostorsguides/impostorsguides.github.io/rbenv/part-3/3-af-content.md

 ## The RBENV Makefile

 Let's now look at the code inside the RBENV version of `Makefile`.
+We learned earlier that this file is generated when reading the `configure` script.
+A word of warning: I'm not an expert on C, or the `gcc` compiler for C.  And I don't intend to become one over the course of reading this file.
+That would require a huge amount of effort that I'm not prepared to invest, for now.
+So in contrast to most other files I've read as part of understanding RBENV, my goal here is to learn just enough to understand how the `Makefile` fits in to the bigger RBENV picture.

-We learned earlier that this file is generated when reading the `configure` script.  `Makefile` looks like this:
+With that said, the `Makefile` looks like this:

 ```
 CC = gcc